SvenLoeve/ERIA-API/docs/Writerside/topics/Techstack.md

 # Techstack
-VISEH consists of multiple frameworks.
-Let's start with the backend and frontend!
+The ERIA System is not complex, however the implementation and execution require a lot of attention to detail to make sure this system does not fail.

+Written below are the specification of the various subsystems that make up the ERIA-lifesystems system life cycle.

+___
 ### Backend

+The backend subsystem is built up out of multiple sub processes.
+These processes include:
+* Main ERIA database
+* Customer organisation database
+* API data handeling and routing

+The Databases are written in PostgreSQL.
+This was chosen by the first development teams for its performance, platform independence, and extensibility.

-The backend consists of an API and a database.
-We currently use Golang (also called Go) for the backend.
-This is a programming language developed by Google around 2009.
-We chose Go because of its efficiency and simplicity.
+The backend itself is built in Golang (Go for short).
+This language was chosen because of its efficiency and simplicity.

-For the database, we opted for PostgreSQL due to its performance, platform independence, and extensibility.
+___
 ### Frontend

 The frontend is simpler compared to the backend.
 For the frontend, we chose Flutter, because it is cross-platform compatible, allowing us to release the same software on both iOS and Android.